Wazzaps/boldui/boldui_protocol/spec.md

 ### Reconnectable Scenes

-The URI of a scene should lead to the same synchronized scene even when connected-to simultaneously from multiple renderers.
+The URI of a root scene should lead to the same synchronized scene even when connected-to simultaneously from multiple renderers.

 This should be handled by adding a query parameter named `session` with a random UUID when creating the scene.